Ghouta residents face being burned out of their homes

 Russia has sought to lay the blame for the crisis at the door of the rebel groups, saying they have derailed talks to resolve the conflict and are preventing civilians from leaving the enclave.

+The European Union backs the UN call for a ceasefire and expects the rest of the international community to do likewise, Mogherini added.

+Pressed Thursday to describe what the US was doing to end the violence, US State Department spokeswoman Heather Nauert expressed frustration with the media.
+"I don't know what some of you expect us to do," she exclaimed.
+Nauert insisted that the administration was "fully engaged" with the crisis.

-Russia's Ambassador to the United Nations Vassily Nebenzia, who argued against the UN draft resolution, claimed that there was a "mass psychosis by global media" over the situation in Eastern Ghouta, where monitoring groups, activist and international agencies report scenes of devastation.
+Russia's Ambassador to the United Nations Vassily Nebenzia, who argued against the UN draft resolution Thursday, claimed that there was a "mass psychosis by global media" over the situation in Eastern Ghouta.

 Regime drops leaflets